 If you want to sync files with offline files folder or Sync Center, the first thing is to enable offline files and activate Offline Files folder.
 Offline Files Folder is used to keep offline files in sync between your computer and network drive.

 How to enable offline files in Windows 10?

-Usually, you will create a shared folder to save the network files and folders.
-If you want to make it always offline, you must map the network drive to local computer.
+Usually, you should create a shared folder to save the network files and folders.
+If you want to make it always offline, the first step is to map the network drive to local computer.
 And then you are allowed to turn on offline files in Windows 10.

 Step 1.
 Sync network drive to local drive

 1. Access the shared folder on the network drive.
 You can press Win + R to summon the Run window, then type two backslashes and IP address or hostname to connect your network drive.
 Once your connect to the server, you will see the shared folder.